santoshsankar/ssankarblog/content/posts/justFundIt.md

 <img src="/../../../../images/crowdfunding.jpg" align = "center">

-It's taken many forms, from equity-focused offerings like AngelList, Crowdfunder or Fundable to more creative and product-focused platforms such as Indiegogo or Kickstarter.
+It's taken many forms, from equity-focused offerings like AngelList, Crowdfunder or Fundable, lending platforms like Lendingmemo or SomoLend, to more creative and product-focused platforms such as Indiegogo or Kickstarter.
 For the purpose of this piece, I am focusing on the latter cohort.

 I think crowdfunding offers a variety of benefits, including, among other things: